SwannedLakee/showcuts/shortcuts.md

 * '=' searches wolfram alpha
 * '^' searches history
 * @amazon @wikipedia do the obvious
+* alt-cmd-i - browser console

 # Mouseless firefox extension
 * Copy url is Ctrl-Enter
 * Open new tab is shift enter

+# iterm
+git reflog --date=local master  (from https://stackoverflow.com/a/12704702/170243) gives you the list of big actions taken on the repo

 # Google Drive
 * Upload file -shift-u